Tang campaigns against the Western Turks: Campaigns against Karasahr

 In 632, Karasahr submitted to the Tang as a tributary state, as did the nearby kingdoms of Kashgar and Khotan.
-Tensions between Tang and Karasahr grew as the Chinese expanded further into Central Asia, and peaked when the Tang defeated and annexed Gaochang.
+Tensions between the Tang and Karasahr grew as the Chinese expanded further into Central Asia, and peaked when the Tang defeated and annexed Gaochang.
 The Chinese forces stationed in Gaochang, a short distance away from Karasahr, posed a direct threat to the oasis state.

-Karasahr allied with the Western Turkic Khaganate and ceased sending tributes to the Tang court.
+Karasahr allied with the Western Turkic Khaganate and ceased sending tribute to the Tang court.
 A military campaign was dispatched by the Tang emperor against Karasahr.
 Led by Commander Guoxiao Ke, protectorate-general of the Anxi Protectorate, the army marched towards Karasahr from Yulduz.
 The Tang forces mounted a surprise attack at dawn, resulting in the annexation of Karasahr and the capture of its king.
 The Western Turk army sent to retake Karashar was defeated by the Tang.

 Karasahr was controlled by proxy through a Tang loyalist, Long Lipozhun, brother of the captured ruler.
 He was deposed in 644 by his cousin, with the support of the kingdom of Kucha, nominally a Tang vassal, and the Western Turks.
 In 648, the Tang conducted a second military campaign against Karasahr, commanded by Ashina She'er, a member of the Turkic Ashina royal family.
 Karasahr fell, the usurper was beheaded, and Tang rule was re-established under another Tang loyalist.
 A Chinese military garrison was established in the kingdom, the first of the Four Garrisons of Anxi.